goatshriek/stumpless/docs/style.md

    that are standard for arguments.
 These functions are provided to ease use in Windows environments, where wide strings may be the standard instead of multibyte.
-The suffix is similar to the 'A' vs. 'W' suffixes applied to Windows functions to deliniate ASCII vs. wide string arguments.
+The suffix is similar to the 'A' vs. 'W' suffixes applied to Windows functions to delineate ASCII vs. wide string arguments.
 Keep in mind that this is different though; stumpless uses multibyte strings otherwise, not just ASCII!